jlopex/jose-assignment/README.md

  * Domain (in domain/ folder), contains the 3 domain entities (Content, Device, ProtectionSystem), <br />
 along with several other models used for DB Insertion.
+ * Uses a Relational DB database
+ * There is a Cryptographical Service (dummy one of my own) which encrypts / decrypts the payloads.

+This `CryptoService` can be set as a presentation layer between the DB and the API.

+The global architecture is that of a monolith.
+If the architecture were to be scaled, consider splitting the monolith (Microservices, Serverless -Lamddas-, or Structured Monolith).

 ## Tech stack